Henrywis/Capstone-project/README.md

 Project Week 4
 [x] User can see & edit their profile (cont.)
-[] User can see potential applicants checking out the same job opening
+[] User can get job ranking and suggestion based on category clicks

 Project Week 5
 [] User can hover over a listing to see more information [] Loading State
+[] Implement caching

+Project Week 6
+[] Implement caching
 [] User can track progress of application, including seeing if application was Shortlisted, Pending or Rejected.
-(Optional)

-Project Week 6
-[] User can get notifications on listings or recruiter interest [] User can track progress of application, including seeing if application was Shortlisted, Pending or Rejected.
 (Optional) [] Start fixing bugs